mjnikkila/CSB-project-1/README.md

 #### Fix

-System should prevent login attempts for a n-amount of time if certain quantity of the login attempts has been performed.
+System should prevent login attempts for a n-amount of time if certain quantity of the login attempts have been performed.
 Login attempts can be limited as per ip address or other unique client side identifier.
-Also implementing a CSRF protection for the login form makes it harder an attacker to automate such a process.
-In addition one may implement a captcha support such as [reCAPTCHA](https://www.google.com/recaptcha/intro/index.html) to prevent bots.
+Also implementing a CSRF protection for the login form makes it harder an attacker to automate such process.
+In addition, one may implement a captcha support such as [reCAPTCHA](https://www.google.com/recaptcha/intro/index.html) to prevent bots.

 ### Cross-Site Scripting (XSS)

-When doing a sign up for a event it is possible to inject malicious javascript code in the form fields.
+When doing a sign up for an event it is possible to inject malicious javascript code in the form fields.

 1. Click Sign up
-1. Fill up fields as you like but in the "First name" field put the following malicious javascript:
+1. Fill up fields as you like but put the following malicious javascript in the "First name" field
    1. `<script>location.href = 'https://google.com';</script>`
-1. Login into admin using password “victory”
+1. Log in to admin using password “victory”
 1. Note that you will be redirected into google and admin panel is totally unusable

 As a side note; attacker could craft malicious page looking totally like “Event platform” admin panel, but instead it asks for your password again.
-This way an attacker could steal valuable user passwords.
+This way the attacker could steal valuable user passwords.

 #### Fix

 All user input should be validated and sanitized before handling the values to make sure that only desired data gets stored into system.
-In this project data is persisted and read as is, which causes the platform being vulnerable to XSS attacks.
+In this project, data is persisted and read as it is, which causes the platform being vulnerable to XSS attacks.
 As a minimum fix `th:text` should have been used instead of `th:utext` when presenting data to user.

 ### Cross-Site Request Forgery (CSRF)

-When investigating forms and links it seems that there are no CSRF protection at all in any manner.
+When investigating forms and links it seems there are no CSRF protection at all in any manner.
 To be able to verify this let’s do a very simple test case.

 1. Make sure that you have few test sign ups
-1. Click “Admin” and login with a password "victory"
+1. Click “Admin” and log in with a password "victory"
-1. Notice that there is a possibility to delete a sign up record
+1. Notice there is a possibility to delete a sign up record
 1. It seems to work in a way that it makes a GET request into certain endpoint called http://localhost:8080/admin/delete?id=1
 1. To abuse this let’s make a simple HTML-file with a image in it:
     1. `<img src="http://localhost:8080/admin/delete?id=1" />`